YusufEmirCosar/LAR/assets/README.md

 Changing DT0/DT1/DT2 therefore changes terrain detail without changing the coastline or moving a target between land and water.

+The complete map-package, DTED, cache, land-mask, and terrain-worker contracts are documented in the [terrain and asset pipeline](../docs/TERRAIN_AND_ASSETS.md).

 ## Plane assets

 `models/f16_3.glb` is the glTF 2.0 binary loaded by Plane mode.
 Its embedded